Djokovic makes no Tsonga and dance about injury

 LONDON If there were fears Novak Djokovic's double-fisted backhands may malfunction after a heavy fall on his shoulder three days ago, they were allayed on Monday by a show-stopping crosscourt service return on match point.

-That effort left Jo-Wilfried Tsonga praying for a Hawkeye miracle - after the linesman and umpire failed to agree on whether it had kissed the line - while the wide-eyed Serb nodded his head and lapped up the cheers with outstretched arms.
+That effort left Jo-Wilfried Tsonga praying for a Hawkeye miracle - after the linesman and umpire failed to agree on whether the ball had kissed the line - while the wide-eyed Serb nodded his head and lapped up the cheers with outstretched arms.

 Seconds later the deafening roar that went on and on under Centre Court's closed roof left no doubt to those inside, or outside, the hallowed arena about which way Hawkeye's call had gone.